AndreiKachur/crunchy-boots/README.md

 This Shoe Shop is demo-test app.
+You can watch demo version here: https://crunchy-boots.herokuapp.com/

-It is based on following:
+It is based on the following:

 -React
 -Redux